oracle-livelabs/developer/rest-services-for-adb-appdevlive/load-data-and-biz-objs-ocw23/load-data-and-biz-objs-ocw23.md

     ![SQL to try out the procedure](./images/test-procedure-with-sql.png)

-12. In this lab, you loaded over two million rows into a table with cURL and REST as well as added business logic to the database.
+3. In this lab, you loaded over two million rows into a table with `cURL` and an ORDS `REST` endpoint as well as added business logic to the database.

 You may now [proceed to the next lab](#next).